-integration integration times of all files modified since the beginning of aeib(1)

-for more information) are updated to be since the beginning of integrate pass.
+The modification times of all files modified since the beginning of integration (see aeib(1) for more information) are updated to be since the beginning of integrate pass.
 The order of modification times will be preserved, however the time range will be compressed to the greatest extent possible.
 This ensures that subsequent development builds will notice that baseline files have changed.